buchgr/bazel-remote/README.md

       Goroutines to process parallel uploads to backend. (default: 100) [$BAZEL_REMOTE_NUM_UPLOADERS]

+   --grpc_proxy.url value The base URL to use for a grpc proxy backend, e.g.
+      grpc://localhost:9090 or grpcs://example.com:7070.
+      [$BAZEL_REMOTE_GRPC_PROXY_URL]

+   --grpc_proxy.key_file value Path to a key used to authenticate with the
+      proxy backend using mTLS.
+If this flag is provided, then grpc_proxy.cert_file must also be specified.
+      [$BAZEL_REMOTE_GRPC_PROXY_KEY_FILE]

+   --grpc_proxy.cert_file value Path to a certificate used to authenticate
+      with the proxy backend using mTLS.
+If this flag is provided, then grpc_proxy.key_file must also be specified.
+      [BAZEL_REMOTE_GRPC_PROXY_CERT_FILE]

+   --grpc_proxy.ca_file value Path to a certificate autority used to validate
+      the proxy backend certificate.
+      [BAZEL_REMOTE_GRPC_PROXY_CA_FILE]

    --http_proxy.url value The base URL to use for a http proxy backend.
       [$BAZEL_REMOTE_HTTP_PROXY_URL]